nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 - Finds an existing task based on the TASK_NAME or TASK_TAG

 List | `list all` , `list od`, `list done`
-- Lists all/overdue/completed tasks in DoMePlease
+- Lists all/overdue/completed tasks in sTask

 View | `view DATE`
 - Populates the list of deadlines and events of the selected DATE